Xiny1hxy/cse15l-lab-reports/LabReport5.md

 This command searchese for all the file with ".txt" type and execute `-rm` command which remove those files.
 Now there are no `.txt` files in my directory.

+This command can be useful in the situations such as:

+Deleting all files with a specific file extension in a directory hierarchy

+Cleaning up a directory hierarchy by removing all files that are no longer needed

+Removing files that are causing issues or taking up too much disk space

 ### Exmaple2:

 Command: `find . -name "*.class" -type f -exec rm {} \;`